Make the Most of Your Happily Ever After: Take a Sabbatimoon

 Insurance — something you want to consider is the difference between local health insurance versus travel medical insurance and the priority they fall in.
 For example, World Nomads offers travel medical insurance.
-If you get insurance through World Nomads, the travel insurance on your Chase Sapphire Reserve credit card would fall secondary, but you still would need local health insurance if you had an elongated condition.
+If you get insurance through World Nomads, the travel insurance on your Chase Sapphire Reserve credit card would fall secondary, but you still would need local health insurance if you had an elongated condition or were out of country for more than 90 days.
 We ended up settling with GeoBlue for about $150/person/month, but also found SafetyWing recently, which is $37/person for a four week period.

 Phone—either buy the cheapest option of a local SIM card or get the T-Mobile international plan that covers 140+ countries, which you can also boost from 2G to 3G speeds for about $10/line.
 Note: T-Mobile did cancel our plan after 8 months of travel nonstop outside of the US.